humantorch/how-to-scott/README.md

 ## What else do I do here?

-Outside of being your manager I do a bunch of other things around the office.
-As of this writing I'm currently involved in helping set and maintain our organizational [OKRs](https://en.wikipedia.org/wiki/OKR), taking a deeper look at our various hosting infrastructures and platforms looking for improvements, and helping head up an initiative to increase adidas.com page loading speed across the entire website.
-These other areas of my responsibility can be very fluid and change regularly – if you ever want to know what I'm currently spending my time on please feel free to ask!
+Outside of being your manager I'm sure I'll do a bunch of other things around the office.
+As of this writing alongside of being a people manager for six developers I'm also the acting Tech Lead for the _Expand_ Team though as I learn more and establish myself here at Soapbox I'm sure my list of activities and involvements will grow and evolve – if you ever want to know what I'm currently spending my time on please feel free to ask!

 ## Communication
 I bias heavily towards transparency and candor.
 You can ask me anything you want and I will answer to the best of my ability.
 Sometimes I won't be able to speak about something due to confidentiality or other similar concerns but otherwise you will get my honest opinion about whatever you ask.
-I will never lie to or mislead you. adidas will not ask me to and if they ever did I would not agree to do so.
+I will never lie to or mislead you.
+Soapbox will not ask me to and if they ever did I would not agree to do so.

-My own internal ranking for importance/usefulness of communication methods is roughly: in person, Slack, WhatsApp, [giant gap] email [grand-canyon-sized gap], Skype for Business.
+My own internal ranking for importance/usefulness of communication methods is roughly: in person, Slack, SMS/WhatsApp, [giant gap] email [grand-canyon-sized gap], Any Other Comms Platform.
 Note that I didn't list phone calls here: my phone rings so rarely that my immediate assumption when it does is that something is an emergency.
 I am almost always available on Slack during business hours and I try to respond quickly whenever possible.

-One clear way to *not* get a hold of me is to tag me in a Jira ticket.
-I receive 100+ Jira notifications most days, relying solely on a tag in an issue to make me aware of something is not going to be a shortcut to awesome.
-If a Jira ticket needs my attention or you want me to be aware of an issue drop me a link to the ticket on Slack.
+One clear way to *not* get a hold of me is to tag me in a ticket (Jira, GitHub, etc.).
+I receive several hundred ticket update notifications most days, relying solely on a tag in an issue to make me aware of something is not going to be a shortcut to awesome.
+If a ticket or PR or something needs my attention or you want me to be aware of an issue drop me a link to the ticket on Slack.

-There are very few things that I will do at adidas that are more important than talking with you if you need to talk to me.
+There are very few things that I will do at Soapbox that are more important than talking with you if you need to talk to me.
 Slack me, email me, drop by my desk, grab time in my calendar.
 If you don’t find time in my calendar, message me and I’ll make time.

 Sometimes I like to get some work done on evenings and weekends.
-Assuming it's not marked as urgent if I message you on the weekend **I don't expect you to respond**.
-I don't expect you to work outside of core business hours unless something has been planned ahead of time (i.e. a site update on a Saturday).
-I want you to enjoy your life outside of the office so that you're happy, healthy and focused when you are at adidas.
+Assuming it's not marked as urgent if I message you outside core business hours **I don't expect you to respond**.
+Typically I'll try to contain any non-urgent communication to the workday but occasionally something may slip through.
+I don't expect you to work outside of core business hours unless something has been planned ahead of time (i.e. a scheduled feature release on a Saturday).
+I want you to enjoy your life outside of the office so that you're happy, healthy and focused when you are at Soapbox.
 The exception to this is if I actually phone you outside of office hours.
 A phone call means something urgently requires immediate attention.

 ## Feedback
 The importance of feedback to me cannot be overstated.
 I need feedback.
 You need feedback.
 We need to make sure that we are regularly communicating feedback candidly because we can’t make good choices if we don’t understand the actual context of the choice.